Charles de Gaulle: Childhood and origins

 Charles André Joseph Marie de Gaulle was born on 22 November 1890 in Lille, the third of five children.
-He was raised in a devoutly Catholic and traditional family.
+He was raised early in a devoutly Roman Catholic conservative and monarchist family.
 His father, Henri de Gaulle, was a professor of history and literature at a Jesuit college and eventually founded his own school.

 Henri de Gaulle came from a long line of parliamentary gentry from Normandy and Burgundy.
 The name is thought to be Dutch in origin, and may have derived from van der Walle, de Walle ("from the rampart, defensive wall") or de Waal ("the wall").
 De Gaulle's mother, Jeanne (born Maillot), descended from a family of wealthy entrepreneurs from Lille.
 She had French, Irish, Scottish, and German ancestry.

 De Gaulle's father encouraged historical and philosophical debate between his children, and through his encouragement, de Gaulle learned French history from an early age.
 Struck by his mother's tales of how she cried as a child when she heard of the French capitulation to the Germans at Sedan in 1870, he developed a keen interest in military strategy.
 He was also influenced by his uncle, also named Charles de Gaulle, who was a historian and passionate Celticist who advocated the union of the Welsh, Scots, Irish, and Bretons into one people.
 His grandfather Julien-Philippe was also a historian, and his grandmother Joséphine-Marie wrote poems which impassioned his Christian faith.